WICG/EventListenerOptions/explainer.md

 ## Removing the need to cancel events

-There are scenarios where an author may intentionally want to disable scrolling by cancelling touch or wheel events.
+There are scenarios where an author may intentionally want to consistently disable scrolling by cancelling all touch or wheel events.
 These include:

  * Panning and zooming a map
  * Full-page/full-screen games

-In these cases, the current browser behavior (which prevents scrolling optimization) is perfectly adequate, since scrolling itself is being prevented.
+In these cases, the current behavior (which prevents scrolling optimization) is perfectly adequate, since scrolling itself is being prevented consistently.
+There is no need to use passive listeners in these cases, though it's often still a good idea to apply a `touch-action: none` CSS rule to make your intention explicit (eg. supporting browsers with Pointer Events but not Touch Events).

  However, in a number of common scenarios events don't need to block scrolling - for instance: